-Teaching Assistantships include waivers of in-state and out-of-state tuition plus a stipend.
-Research Assistantships are funded by research grants received by members of the department and by programs elsewhere in the University.
-These assistantships are awarded normally only to students already enrolled at the University of Florida; current students should apply to the research project or individual faculty member holding the research grant.
+Research Assistantships may be available due to research grants received by members of the department or by programs elsewhere in the University.
+These assistantships are normally awarded only to students already enrolled at the University of Florida; current students should apply to the research project or individual faculty member holding the research grant.